ngordon17/DevilShell/README.md

 To run:

-cd into program directory
+1. cd into program directory

-make
+2. make

-./dsh
+3. ./dsh

-type in shell commands as you would normally.
+4. type in shell commands as you would normally.

 ex: cd, ls, grep, |, pwd, etc...

+See other README for implementation details.